awsdocs/aws-codedeploy-user-guide/doc_source/tutorials-windows-update-and-redeploy-application.md

  aws deploy create-deployment --application-name HelloWorld_App --deployment-config-name CodeDeployDefault.OneAtATime --deployment-group-name HelloWorld_DepGroup --s3-location bucket=codedeploydemobucket,bundleType=zip,key=HelloWorld_App.zip
 ```

-You can check the status of the new deployment, as described in [Monitor and Troubleshoot Your Deployment](tutorials-windows-deploy-application.md#tutorials-windows-deploy-application-monitor)\.
+You can check the status of the new deployment, as described in [Monitor and troubleshoot your deployment](tutorials-windows-deploy-application.md#tutorials-windows-deploy-application-monitor)\.

 When CodeDeploy has redeployed the site, revisit the site in your web browser to verify that the background color and text on the webpage have been changed\. \(You may need to refresh your browser\.\) If the background color and text has been changed, then congratulations\!
 You've modified and redeployed your site\!